yaraalaa0/hrc_Sofar/README.md

 ~~~

 ### 4- Slow cube collection using two arms simultaneously (needs improvement)

-The slow cube collection behaviour comes from using computeCartesian() function for planning the second and third trajectories.
-The task manager only uses the two arms simultaneously to move the cubes.

 - Start the ROS-Unity communication and the task manager node:
 ~~~